 Ben Galland is an award-winning director who owns and operates Oceanic Productions in the San Francisco Bay Area.
 He has directed documentaries, short films and music videos for clients such as PBS, Fox, Warner Brothers, Current TV and others.
 In 2002, Vertical Frontier won "Best Climbing FIlm" at the BANFF International Mountain film festival which he Co-Produced and Edited.
-In 2004, Galland won "Best Story" at the X-Dance film festival in Park City, Utah, which he directed and edited.
+In 2004, Galland won "Best Story" at the X-Dance film festival in Park City, Utah for Skating through the Ashes which he directed and edited.

 As the editor of two episodes of the milestone PBS series Eyes on the Prize II (1990), Lillian Benson was part of a dynamic group of filmmakers who changed how the public perceived African-American history — and how the film and television industry regarded African-American documentarians.
 She continues to create notable work today.
 She also embodies the profession’s highest personal and collegial standards, the recognition of which is reflected by her selection as the 2017 recipient of the Motion Picture Editors Guild’s 2017 Fellowship and Service Award.

 At Santa Clara University Aldo Billingslea teaches American Theatre from the Black Perspective, a seminar on August Wilson, Acting for Non Majors, Acting, Acting Styles: Shakespeare, and Acting for the Camera.
 He has acted and directed at theater companies around the country, including the American Conservatory Theatre, California Shakespeare Theatre, Lorraine Hansberry Theatre, Magic Theatre, Portland Center Stage, Portland Repertory Theatre, Theatre Three in Dallas, InterAct Theatre in Philadelphia, San Diego's Old Globe Theater, to name a few